Description

 'The ulcer index is a stock market risk measure or technical analysis indicator devised by Peter Martin in 1987, and published by him and Byron McCann in their 1989 book The Investors Guide to Fidelity Funds.
 It's designed as a measure of volatility, but only volatility in the downward direction, i.e. the amount of drawdown or retracement occurring over a period.
 Other volatility measures like standard deviation treat up and down movement equally, but a trader doesn't mind upward movement, it's the downside that causes stress and stomach ulcers that the index's name suggests.'

-• The Ulcer Index over 5 years of iShares MSCI Global Select Metals & Mining Producers Fund is 15 , which is greater, thus worse compared to the benchmark SPY (8.29 ) in the same period.
+• Looking at the Ulcer Index of 16 in the last 5 years of iShares MSCI Global Select Metals & Mining Producers Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (8.48 )

 MaxDD: